 One time Consulting or Software Subscription

-R4DAR for Storage is available as a one time consulting engagement where Datalounges experts run the benchmarks and deliver the benchmarking reports with proposals for optimizations or as a software subscription to run in your own Data center as a virtual machine.
+R4DAR for Storage is available as a one time consulting engagement or as a software subscription.
+When choosing one time consulting, Datalounges experts run the benchmarks and deliver the benchmarking reports with proposals for optimizations.
+The Software subscription runs in your own Datacenter as a virtual machine.